Online Presentation Tips: Best practices for making a video

 7. Take screenshots.
 Whether using a Mac or a PC, software exists to take screenshots of your display.
 Use this to your advantage to create a slide deck for your presentation.
 These screenshots are easily imported into the editing software and can supplement your video presentation nicely.

 8. Proof your video.
 When you think you are done, export your video to the mp4 format using your software.
 Before submitting, watch it as if you never saw it before!
 Make it full screen.
 Adjust your computer volume to half and listen to make sure the sound quality is not under or overbearing.
 Check that the video plays smoothly.

 9. Send your video to colleagues.
 When you have a rough draft of your video complete, send it to your colleagues for review to make sure they approve of the language you used in the presentation.
 The easiest way to share a video is through Google Drive.

 10. Upload your video.
 Once you are happy with your video, complete the process!
-Directions were sent to presenters on how to upload their video to the ARVO 2020 Online Presentation Site.
+Directions were sent to presenters on how to upload their video.

 Best of luck!

 Emily Schehlein, MD - Ann Arbor, Mich. & Tom Wille - Constant Motion Productions

 Creating an online presentation is a great opportunity to expand the accessibility of your research and share with a wider audience.
 There are several ways to create an engaging online presentation, but we will start with a top five list of tips and tricks you should keep in mind: